 - Small bowel resection: Removal of part of the small intestine

 - Stoma creation for fecal diversion: Creation of an opening in the abdomen for stool to pass through.
 This may be temporary or permanent

-- Hyperthermic Intraperitoneal Chemoperfusion (HIPEC): Removal of visible tumors followed by the pumping of heated chemotherapy inside the abdomen to fight cancerous cells
+- Hyperthermic Intraperitoneal Chemoperfusion (HIPEC): Removal of visible tumors followed by bathing the abdominal cavity with heated chemotherapy to treat residual cancerous cells

 Sphincter-Saving Procedures for Rectal Cancer